TheLadyOfShalott13/PokeApp/README.md

 - Fetching data from the DB and display the first 150 Pokémon in a scrollable list.
 - Clicking on a Pokémon displays its types and evolution options (if available).
 - Users can add or remove Pokémons from their favorites list on a click of a button.
 Updates are persisted without reloading the page.
-- Menus can be added and modified.
-Every menu item will be associated with a restaurant and a category.
 - Users can view all poketypes and choose to filter by selected poketype